eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/catalog/catalog.protocol.md

 * Each `DataService` object _MUST HAVE_ at least one `DataService` which specifies where the distribution is obtained.
   Specifically, a `DataService` specifies the endpoint for initiating a [=Contract Negotiation=] and [=Transfer Process=].
 * A `DataService.endpointURL` property contains the URL of the service the Contract Negotiation endpoints extend.
-The endpoint's DSP version MUST be consistent with the version the `Catalog` object was served through.
+The endpoint's [=Dataspace Protocol=] version MUST be consistent with the version the `Catalog` object was served through.

 An [=Offer=] contains the following attributes: